The ethics statements for our journal are based on the Committee on Publication Ethics (COPE)

 The Editorial Board of the journal “Ideas and Ideals” is responsible for deciding which of the submitted articles should be published or rejected.
 The Editors may be guided by the policies of the journal's Editorial Board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The Editors may confer with the reviewers in making this decision.
 (In relation to the process of reviewing see also the section “Politics of Journal”).

-Submitted manuscripts are evaluated for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
+Submitted manuscripts are evaluated for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political ideology of the authors.

 The Editorial staff must not disclose any information about a submitted manuscript to anyone other than the reviewers.